yzh503/yzh503.github.io/_posts/2017-05-02-useful-nix-commands.markdown

 $ /bin/echo "This is a parameter"
 This is a parameter
 {% endhighlight %}
 `/bin/echo` is the path echo, and the string is a parameter.
 The Environment variable $PATH tells the shell where all the commands are from.
 Internally, the shell looks for the program in the directories listed in $PATH ($var indicates variable in the Bash shell).
 If you want to make a program into a command and run it without entering its path, you will need to manually add the path into $PATH.
-For one-time use, run the command to add /opt/bin/ into $PATH,
+For one-time use, run the command to add a path into $PATH.
+For example,
 {% highlight shell %}
 $ PATH=$PATH:~/opt/bin
 {% endhighlight %}